goat-sdk/goat/typescript/examples/by-use-case/tron-send-and-receive-tokens/README.md

 <img src="https://github.com/user-attachments/assets/5fc7f121-259c-492c-8bca-f15fe7eb830c" alt="GOAT" width="100px" height="auto" style="object-fit: contain;">
 </div>

-# Solana
+# TRON
 ## 🚀 Quickstart

-This example demonstrates how to use GOAT to **send and receive SOL and SPL tokens** on the Solana network.
+This example demonstrates how to use GOAT to **send and receive TRX tokens** on the TRON network.

 You can use this example with any other agent framework and wallet of your choice.